 The programme provided me with technical knowledge and with management skills which mean I now approach work differently.
 When I talk to people, I question things a lot more.
 I am more aware of the different assumptions people are making.
 I am aware of framing conversations and of different angles.
 I am more engaged.
 Thanks to the programme I have instruments and tools to understand and look at situations and to see the bigger picture.

-The courses that are helping me the most with my current job are change management, negotiation, design thinking, sustainable business strategy, accounting and entrepreneurship.
+The topics that are helping me the most with my current job are change management, negotiation, design thinking, sustainable business strategy, accounting and entrepreneurship.

 And last but equally important, the Executive MBA coaching programme has thought me how important our intuitions are and how to bring them to life.

 What do you enjoy most about your current work?

 Thinking like an entrepreneur is what I like the most in the job with ALN and Anjarwalla & Khanna and in fact in most of my previous positions.

 Being given enough financial resources and autonomy to proactively introduce new ideas, develop new structures and processes, transform the culture of the team to enable the company to grow and succeed in a changing environment is what drives me and what I enjoy the most.